 What the hadith says

-Muhammad's descendants (Banu Hashim) are permanently ineligible for zakat — on the grounds that charity is "the dirt of people's wealth."
+Muhammad's descendants (Banu Hashim) are permanently ineligible to receive zakat, on the grounds that zakat is described as "the dirt of people's wealth" — too degrading for the Prophet's lineage to accept.

 Why this is a problem